Greg Ellis (American football)

-Gregory Lemont Ellis (born August 14, 1975) is a former defensive end in the National Football League (NFL) for the Dallas Cowboys and Oakland Raiders.
-He was selected in the first round of the 1998 NFL draft by the Dallas Cowboys.
-He played college football at the University of North Carolina, and was recognized as an All-American.
+Gregory Lemont Ellis (born August 14, 1975) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys and Oakland Raiders.
+He was selected by the Cowboys in the first round of the 1998 NFL draft.
+He played college football for the North Carolina Tar Heels, and was recognized as an All-American.

 Early life

 Ellis was born in Wendell, North Carolina.
 He attended East Wake High School in Wendell.
 He was named Male High School Athlete of the Year in 1993 by the Raleigh News and Observer.

 College career

 Ellis accepted a football scholarship from the University of North Carolina at Chapel Hill (UNC).
-As a University of North Carolina at Chapel Hill (UNC) freshman in 1994, he had four sacks a back-up defensive end.
+As a freshman with the Tar Heels in 1994, he had four sacks a back-up defensive end.

 As a sophomore in 1995, he was named the starter at right defensive end and was named first-team All-ACC.
 He also received honorable mention All-American by UPI, while recording 71 tackles and seven sacks.

 As a junior in 1996, he was named second-team All-American by The Sporting News and was a first-team All-ACC selection after closing the season with 62 tackles and 12.5 sacks—the second most sacks in Tar Heels history, behind Lawrence Taylor's 16 in 1979.

 As a senior in 1997, he was named a consensus All-American and became just the fourth tar heel to earn first-team All-ACC honors three times.
 He finished his college career with 244 tackles, 32.5 sacks (school record) and 50 tackles for loss (third in school history).

 In 2025, he was inducted into the North Carolina Sports Hall of Fame.
 His jersey number 87 is honored at Kenan Stadium.